halostatue/old-dotfiles/README.md

-Ryan Bates Dot Files
+# Ryan Bates Dot Files

 These are config files to set up a system the way I like it.

-Installation
+## Installation

   git clone git://github.com/halostatue/dotfiles ~/.dotfiles cd ~/.dotfiles rake install
   # edit ~/.gitconfig and personalize it

-Environment
+## Environment

-I am running on Mac OS X, but it will likely work on Linux as well with minor fiddling.
-I primarily use zsh, but this includes some older bash files as well.
-If you would like to switch to zsh, you can do so with the following command.
+I am running on Mac OS X and several different versions of Linux.
+This exclusively contains my zsh setup.
+When I need a pure bash environment, I will use the work bash environment.
+If you would like to switch to zsh, you can do so with the following command:

     chsh -s /bin/zsh

-Features
+## Features

-I normally place all of my coding projects in ~/code, so this directory can easily be accessed (and tab completed) with the "c" command.
+[Ryan] normally places all of my coding projects in ~/code, so this directory can easily be accessed (and tab completed) with the "c" command.

   c railsca<tab>